kubernetes-retired/contrib/ingress/controllers/nginx/README.md

 ### Why endpoints and not services

-The NGINX ingress controller does not uses [Services](http://kubernetes.io/docs/user-guide/services) to route traffic to the pods.
+The NGINX ingress controller does not use [Services](http://kubernetes.io/docs/user-guide/services) to route traffic to the pods.
 Instead it uses the Endpoints API in order to bypass [kube-proxy](http://kubernetes.io/docs/admin/kube-proxy/) to allow NGINX features like session affinity and custom load balancing algorithms.
 It also removes some overhead, such as conntrack entries for iptables DNAT.

 ### NGINX notes